I love watering plants in my garden. I find the job relaxing and fulfilling. How about you?

 This Gilmour 318R watering wand is 36-inches long, which is above the average length of most units sold today.
 This length is ideal for watering bigger gardens and reaching remote spots.
 You will easily water your hanging ferns without a stepstool.

 I like how the angle of the head can be adjusted.
 This feature gives you precision and you won’t have to hold the wand in a weird way to reach right into the plant pot.

 Overall, the wand is easy to operate with the thumb-activated control.
 You can also choose between three spaying patterns, which are shower, soaker, and jet spray.

 Use the shower setting to water your precious flower and seedbeds.
 The soaker setting is too harsh for delicate plants, so use it to water your trees and scrubs.
-The jet setting is ideal for washing your car, garden tractor, or gardening tools.
+The jet setting is ideal for washing your car, lawn or garden tractor, or gardening tools.